maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="run-aexp"></a>
 ### `RUN` [*aexp*]

 `RUN` begins processing the in-memory program, if one exists.
 The optional *aexp* starts execution at a particular line.
 In RetroBASIC this occurs automatically, and `RUN` does nothing.
+One can also `GOTO` *aexp* to start execution at a line, the difference is that `RUN` clears the values of all variables and arrays before starting, `GOTO` does not.

 <!-- TOC --><a name="stop-sexp"></a>
 ### `STOP` [*sexp*]